S14 (Ukrainian group): Founding

+Relationship with Ukrainian Intelligence (SBU)

 In 2017, S14 was accused by anti-war, left-wing activist Stas Serhiyenko of having been involved in his stabbing.
 The day after the attack, S14 leader Yevhen Karas accused Serhiyenko of having supported the 2014 pro-Russian unrest in Kharkiv Oblast and annexation of Crimea by the Russian Federation, and stated that the attack was "far from the first, but not the last, attack on the bacilli of terrorism, hidden in the midst of peaceful Ukrainian streets".
 In November 2017, S14 was accused by former member Dmytro Riznychenko to have cooperated with the Security Service of Ukraine (SBU), and Karas openly boasted about it.

+In 2019 a former intelligence officer of the Security Service of Ukraine (SBU) stated that the SBU had found some common ground with "S14" and directed them to carry out some actions against separatists that they could not legally arrest, such as searches and identifications of separatists.
+The actions also included causing physical harm, such as crashing a car.

+Involvement in Ukrainian Society

 In January 2018, S14 counter-protested the annual demonstration commemorating Anastasia Baburova and Stanislav Markelov, two murdered Russian anti-fascists, by shouting the demonstrators down and attacking them with eggs and snowballs; the demonstration has been an annual target of the far right.
 In March 2018, the Holosiivskyi District of Kyiv signed an agreement allowing to establish a municipal guard headed by a S14 representative to patrol the capital city's streets.
 This decision was criticized by human rights groups commenting that "Ukraine is sinking into a chaos of uncontrolled violence posed by radical groups and their total impunity.
 Practically no one in the country can feel safe under these conditions."
 As in some cases the police arrested peaceful demonstrators rather than the violent perpetrators, such as the January 2018 violence and March 2018 far-right attacks against the International Women's Day marchers, they said that far-right groups, among them S14, were acting under "a veneer of patriotism" and "traditional values", and were allowed by the police and the state to operate under an "atmosphere of near total impunity that cannot but embolden these groups to commit more attacks".